+91 44 2257 4500 | hsoffice@iitm.ac.in | Mon-Fri 8:00 - 17:30

 • Natural Language Syntax and Typology of South Asian Languages

-• Multilingualism in Education, Landscape, Human Cognition, and Politics
+• Multilingualism in Education, Human Cognition, and Politics

 Full-Time / Regular Affiliations